porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 \
 (page 52)

 This is quite confusing.
 The author claims that there are two outputs, but one paragraph later they claim that the output is not connected to other cells.
-But it makes sense, the important part here is _"in the region"_.
+To make sense of it, we must stress that it's _"in the region"_.
 We output the predictions to other regions in the hierarchy.

 The paper gives some suggestions on further reading: